Chicken Coops

 Growing and Building our little Village

-From Farm Dreams to Crazy Chicken Lady
+From Farm Plans to Crazy Chicken Lady Reality

 Over time I’ve learned that, even if the place does look like a farm with all of the coops out there, I’m less “farmer” and more “crazy chicken lady with a serious coop addiction, too many roosters, and a somewhat respectable garden”.